More and more people are seeking chiropractic care as a treatment for pain rather than relying on prescription drugs that can lead to addiction.

 Illness, injury or stress can move the bones of your spine out of place.
 The misalignment is called a “subluxation.”
 When the bones in your spine – the vertebrae – are out of place, they can put pressure on your nerves.
 The pressure can slow down, scramble or entirely stop your nerve impulses from traveling to and from your brain, which can cause the part of your body connected to those nerves to malfunction.

 If the pressure on a nerve is not removed, over time you may find that you have increasing problems and pain.
 A chiropractor’s job is to find the bones that are out of place and gently return them to their proper position, removing the pressure from your nerves.
 Spinal adjustment involves applying controlled pressure to a specific vertebra.
 This will help increase your range of motion, reduce nerve interference, and decrease muscle spasm and pain.

 When you have a misalignment/subluxation, it will usually take a number of adjustments for your spine to stabilize in the correct position.
-Minor injuries often resolve in just a few visits, while more significant injuries or chronic conditions will take longer.
+One of the many benefits of chiropractic care is that minor injuries often resolve in just a few visits.
+However, more significant injuries or chronic conditions will obviously take longer to correct.
 Over time, chiropractic care will help your body heal itself so you can live without pain and do the things you want to do.

 Recommendations From the U.S. Department of Health and Human Services